 Go For It!

-So if you’ve got a topic in mind, why not submit a proposal for next year’s Conference in Harrogate.
+So if you’ve got a topic in mind, why not submit a proposal for next year’s Conference.
 Speakers get a free day at the Conference, so that’s one more reason to do it!
 If you’re not sure about your proposal by all means get in touch for a chat, and remember that we’ll support you all the way to ensure that you can deliver your best possible presentation on the day.

 One final tip – get someone to take a photo of you in action and share it on your socials afterwards.
 Heck, make it your LinkedIn profile pic!
 You did it – be proud of yourself.